 - Maintain a healthy weight.
 If your current weight is healthy, work to maintain it by choosing a healthy diet and exercising most days of the week.
 If you need to lose weight, reduce the number of calories you eat each day and increase the amount of exercise you do.
 Aim to lose weight slowly — 1 or 2 pounds (0.5 to 1 kilograms) each week.

 Get vaccinated against hepatitis B

-You can reduce your risk of hepatitis B by receiving the hepatitis B vaccine, which provides more than 90 percent protection for both adults and children.
+You can reduce your risk of hepatitis B by receiving the hepatitis B vaccine.
 The vaccine can be given to almost anyone, including infants, older adults and those with compromised immune systems.

 Take measures to prevent hepatitis C

 No vaccine for hepatitis C exists, but you can reduce your risk of infection.